darrenjw/blog/min-ppl/src/main/tut/DraftPost.md

   def fitQ(obs: T): Prob[T] = fitQ(List(obs))
 }
 ```
 The `fit` method re-weights a particle set according to the observed log-likelihood.
 For convenience, it also returns a particle cloud representing the posterior-predictive distribution of an iid value from the same distribution.
-This is handy, but comes at the expense of introducing and additional particle cloud.
+This is handy, but comes at the expense of introducing an additional particle cloud.
 So, if you aren't interested in the posterior predictive, you can avoid this cost by using the `fitQ` method (for "fit quick"), which doesn't return anything useful.
 We'll see examples of this in practice, shortly.
 Note that the `fitQ` methods aren't strictly required for our "minimal" PPL, so we can save a couple of lines by omitting them if necessary.
 Similarly for the variants which allow conditioning on a collection of iid observations from the same distribution.

 At this point we are essentially done.
 But for convenience, we can define a few standard distributions to help get new users of our PPL started.
 Of course, since the PPL is embedded, it is trivial to add our own additional distributions later.
 ```tut:silent